RELATES TO: KRS 314.011(12), 314.073, 314.131(1), (2)

 3. American Association of Nurse Anesthetists;

 4. American College of Nurse Midwives;

 5. American Nurses Credentialing Center;

-7. National Association of Nursing Practitioners in Women's Health;
+7. Nurse Practitioners in Women's Health;

-8. National Association Pediatric Nurses Associates and Practitioners;
+8. National Association of Pediatric Nurse Practitioners;

 9. National Association for Practical Nurses Education and Service;

 (b) Paragraph (a) of this subsection shall include a provider that offers a continuing education activity related to the pharmacology requirement established in 201 KAR 20:215, Section 5(1)(a).